Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

 Lefkes is probably the most famous mountainous village on Paros island, and really it’s worth spending some time wandering the alleys!
 This village keeps the serenity and the traditional color of an era that has been passed!

-Also, Lefkes begin and pass many hiking trails to Lagada, Drios, aspro Horio, Agkaria Kamari, etc., and you can learn more here!
+Also, Lefkes begins and passes many hiking trails to Lagada, Drios, aspro Horio, Agkaria Kamari, etc.,

 We did the most famous one, the Byzantium Path, a 3.5 km path paved with slabs and Parian marble, and the history of this path goes back to Byzantine times (1000 AD).